rmsk2/mobilenotifier/readme.md

 Let's assume the backend runs on the machine `kubernetes-cluster.example.com` which uses a TLS certificate issued by private root, where the root certifciate is stored in the file `my-private-root.pem`.
 Then the following commands can be used to create

-`python3 backup -o mobilenotifier.bak -n https://kubernetes-cluster.example.com -c my-private-root.pem`
+`python3 backup -o mobilenotifier.bak -n https://kubernetes-cluster.example.com -c my-private-root.pem -t token.txt`

 and restore a backup

-`python3 restore -i mobilenotifier.bak -n https://kubernetes-cluster.example.com -c my-private-root.pem`
+`python3 restore -i mobilenotifier.bak -n https://kubernetes-cluster.example.com -c my-private-root.pem -t token.txt`

 You can use the variable `CONF_API_PREFIX` to specify any additional path components which are needed to access the API in addition to the host name.
 The default value is `/notifier`.